 - Add all the listed spices to a dry grinder and make a fine powder.
 Set aside.

 - Heat up the ghee in a deep and wide pan.
 Temper the ghee with all the listed whole spices and fry for 30 seconds till they crackle and become aromatic.
 Dont let burn.

 - Add the sliced onions next and saute them for about 5-6 minutes in medium heat till they turn golden.

 - Add the ginger garlic & green chilli paste and saute for 15-20 seconds till the raw smell goes away.

 - Next, add the nut paste that we made along with tumeric and red chilli powder.
 Saute for 30 seconds.
 Reduce the heat to low and while continously stirring add the yogurt else it will curdle.

 - Saute everything for 3 to 4 minutes on a low flame.
-The nut paste has a tendency to stick, so stir often so that the mixture does not get stuck to the bottom of the pan.If neede, you can add 1-2 tbsp of water.
+The nut paste has a tendency to stick, so stir often so that the mixture does not get stuck to the bottom of the pan.If neede, you can add 1-2 tablespoon of water.

 - Add the vegetables (except corn and peas).
 Stir and add 1 cup of water.
 Season with salt and mix to combine.